 Earlier this year Essex Book Festival launched its Young Essex Manifesto For Essex, which forms part of Essex 2020: Year of Science and Creativity…

-So far the Manifesto has involved everything from the creation of a special Manifesto For Essex Zine led by Southend-based artist and founder of Grrrl Zine Fair Lu Williams, through to our Tree-Mend-Us Family Day in the Civic Theatre, Chelmsford led by Chelmsford Ideas Hub, which celebrated the importance of trees via storytelling, a community tree tapestry, films and workshops.
+So far the Manifesto has involved everything from the creation of a special Manifesto For Essex Zine led by Southend-based artist and founder of Grrrl Zine Fair Lu Williams, and our inspirational Climate Change Youth Summit, part of British Science Festival, through to our Tree-Mend-Us Family Day in the Civic Theatre, Chelmsford led by Chelmsford Ideas Hub, which celebrated the importance of trees via storytelling, a community tree tapestry, films and workshops.

 A combination of stories, poems, podcasts, posters and short films, the Manifesto For Essex has so far included Fashion/Remade – three online events in partnership with Focal Point Gallery about sustainability in the fashion industry; save our beautiful planet bunting workshops; plus prints, placards, posters and pamphlets created within Colchester’s fabulous Makerspace.